Changissnz/charlotte_county_will_be_kul_elna/README.md

 of their own.
 Despite the lack of official status, the Diabound Kernel is able to defeat these Egyptian elites.
 The Diabound Kernel transforms itself, via absorbing the energy of its fallen adversaries, for stronger capabilities over the course of its existence, shortly but surely able to rival the greatest god monsters by the Pharaoh himself.
-The plotline of Bakura and Diabound Kernel illuminates on the dominance of chaos when chaos seems to have suddenly appears to be an endpoint to a lot of time spent by human beings with failing and malformed connections between leadership and the greater world.
+The plotline of Bakura and Diabound Kernel illuminates on the dominance of chaos when chaos seems to suddenly appear an endpoint to a lot of time spent by human beings with failing and malformed connections between leadership and the greater world.